system-zero/system-zero/README.md

 to memorize, all these tools, and their arguments.

 Fortunatelly modern shells offer all, a mechanism that is called autocompletion, which is usually triggered by pressing Tab.
-Our shell doesn't really support this great flexibility though for now.

 Using an  autocompletion mechanism, simplifies a  lot of things and  mutates a crucial and valid  objection for our system.
 Since we want to create for  every